-- Bring all frames into correspondence (i.e. same number of vertices and topology): a face template is warped to each frame using a thin-plate-splines process.
-This gives a good initial superimposition of the two meshes.
+- Bring all frames into correspondence (i.e. same number of vertices and topology): a face template is warped to each frame using a thin-plate-splines process, which gives a good initial superimposition of the two meshes.
 Then each vertex of the warped template is projected along its normal onto the frame so that the former conforms to the shape of the latter.
-This operation is repeated for the whole sequence. - Extraction of the facial dynamics: a combined model of 3D shape and texture is built in similar fashion to the Active Appearance Model [3], but all vertices are included as with the Morphable Model [5].
+Details of this preprocessing step can be found in [20]. - Extraction of the facial dynamics: a combined model of 3D shape and texture is built in similar fashion to the Active Appearance Model [3], but all vertices are included as with the Morphable Model [5].
 Fig. 2 depicts the temporal variations of the first Eigen-coefficient and the corresponding face expressions of a subject performing AU9 (nose wrinkler).